What Are Adaptation Of Sea Turtle:

 Shell Structure and Protection:

 The Barbados sea turtles attain a unique characteristic that put them apart from the other marine reptiles or their shell.
-This shell, well-known as a carapace, is a vital adaptation that provides them with protection from predators and external threats.
+This shell, is well-known as a carapace, is a important adaptation that provides them with protection from predators and external threats.
 Composed of bony plates covered by a layer of keratin, the carapace shields the turtle’s internal organs while enabling it to maneuver through the water with ease.
+You can also know about What are the adaptation of turtlegrass?

 Streamlined Body Shape: